skip to content

 Avoiding scams and fraud

-Scammers will descend upon an affected area and knock on doors offering their services.
-In the chaos of a disaster, victims might be eager to get back to normal and rebuild.
-You can protect yourself from being scammed by keeping your guard up and researching the companies you do business with:
+Scammers will descend upon an area affected by natural disasters and knock on doors offering their services.
+In the chaos of a disaster, victims might be eager to get back to normal and rebuild and fall for scams or fraud

-• Check for the proper credentials
+• Check for the proper credentials: Use Commerce’s License Lookup

 • Make sure you understand the terms of a contract before signing.